florolf/pbotp/README.md

 ## responder

 A small Python web application that responds to challenges.
 It's only meant to serve as a demo counterpart to the challenger implementation and as an alternate representation of the challenge-response algorithm using another programming language and libraries.
 There is no authentication/authorization support and it only supports the `code` response mode.

+For a more "production grade" version that can be deployed as a Docker container, see the [pbotp-responder](https://github.com/florolf/pbotp-responder) repo.